Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Model Details

 Here we define which parameters are consistent throughout all models, and what changes are applied to specific models.
-In all of our models we set the boundary conditions at the top and bottom of the atmosphere to be zero-flux, such that there is no interaction with the atmosphere outside of our model.
-Additionally, when we apply a UV flux to our atmospheres, we choose a mean zenith angle of 57.3$^{\circ}$ (\citealt{Zahnle2008,Hu2012}), and we model the planet as if its day-side is always facing the star it orbits, i.e. it's tidally locked.
-Most of our models use a solar metallicity, with values from \cite{Asplund2009}.
-This gives an elemental ratio, as a fraction of the total number of molecules, of: $X_{\ce{H2}}=0.5\times X_{H}=0.8535$, $X_{\ce{He}}=0.145$, $X_{\ce{C}}=4.584\times10^{-4}$, $X_{\ce{O}}=8.359\times10^{-4}$, $X_{\ce{N}}=1.154\times10^{-4}$, $X_{\ce{S}}=2.250\times10^{-5}$.
-When we alter the metallicity, we proportionally change the amount of \ce{C}, \ce{O}, \ce{N} and \ce{S} in the atmosphere. \ce{He} is kept constant, and \ce{H2} is altered such that the ratios sum to unity.
+In all of our models: \begin{itemize} \item We set the boundary conditions at the top and bottom of the atmosphere to be zero-flux, such that there is no interaction with the atmosphere outside of our model \item When we apply a UV flux to our atmospheres, we choose a mean zenith angle of 57.3$^{\circ}$ (\citealt{Zahnle2008,Hu2012}) \item We model the planet as if its day-side is always facing the star it orbits, i.e. it's tidally locked, such that it experiences an uninterrupted flux. \end{itemize}